BUGS-NYU/maze-escapist/README.md

 # Maze Escapists

 ### Task List
-- add dev credits section in the html page
-- move maps data in json file

 - Level Selection improvement
     - right now, all we have is a select input to go to a new level
     - we can consider grouping levels into "Worlds" and develop a level selection UI in accordance